Runners Hit by Cars: Advice from a Personal Injury Lawyer and Certified Running Coach

 Can’t I just handle the business of the Estate Myself?

 No. In Tennessee, the administration of an Estate must be done with the assistance of a licensed attorney.
-Many people mistakenly believe that if you are named as the Personal Representative in a Will, then you only need a copy of the Will and an I.D. to conduct business on behalf of the deceased person or the Estate, but this is not correct.
-To legally transact business on behalf of the Estate, you must be officially appointed by the Probate Court and present the proper authorization.
+Many people mistakenly believe that if you are named as the Personal Representative in a Will, then you only need a copy of the Will and an I.D. to conduct business on behalf of the deceased person or … Read the rest

 Can my Fitbit be used as evidence against me?